This chapter of our Wurlitzer story will answer one of

 and allowing the console to be physically separated from the pipes

-which can be located in remote pipe chambers to enable the organist to
+which can now be located in remote pipe chambers.

 Unification refers to an organ design concept by which any particular